peterbourgon/peter-bourgon-org/src/a-case-for-microservices/index.md

 Our language should allow us to understand quickly, and make changes authoritatively.
 Go's small surface area, and orthogonal features, allow us to know what we're doing.

-I love Go for this, I think all Go programmers do.
+I love Go for this; I think all Go programmers do.
 Go is a language that lets me confidently express myself, without doubt of the unknown.
 And I love microservices for this.
 They let me experiment, build and re-build, freely engage in the act of creation.